Lauszus/Sanguino/README.md

 This is a Sanguino third-party hardware add-on for the Arduino IDE.

-To use it, simply create a folder named hardware inside your sketchbook directory.
+To use it either use the Arduino board manager and add the following url: <https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json> or simply create a folder named hardware inside your sketchbook directory.
 Now move the Sanguino directory inside that folder.
 The structure would look like this:

 * Arduino/
 	* hardware/